Zoning Requirements for Commercial and Industrial Properties

 The following outlines standard approval procedures needed before commercial and industrial zoning permits can be issued within the city.
 Please note: a zoning permit must be obtained before the County Building Department can issue any building permit, residential or commercial.

 Any time the bulk (square footage) of an existing commercial or industrial structure is changed or a new building planned, site plan review by the Gladwin City Planning Commission must be conducted before any zoning permits are issued.
 A few exceptions exist, but this normally pertains to small additions or structures such as small, portable sheds.
 Site plans are considered by the Planning Commission at their regularly scheduled meetings which are normally held the fourth Tuesday of each month.
 (The May meeting is rescheduled as the fourth Monday falls on a holiday; call city hall for details.)
-Final, not preliminary, site plans should be provided to city hall no less than two weeks prior to the meeting.
+Final, not preliminary, site plans should be provided to city hall no less than three weeks prior to the meeting.
 Incomplete site plans or plans submitted less than two weeks before the meeting can result in postponement of approval, so it is best to address all items completely before the meeting.

 In short, what is needed is a “bird’s-eye view” of the subject property which shows the location of buildings and the distance from the structures to the property lines (setbacks) as well as items the Planning Commission has deemed necessary for a complete site plan.
 A checklist that the planning commissioners follow when reviewing site plans is available on this website and at City Hall.
 To familiarize the planning commissioners with the proposed project, the plans accompanies by the checklist are normally received at City Hall, ten days prior to the meeting.